 The goal of this research theme is to develop a more realistic financial-economic, agent-based, network model that policy-makers can use to predict or manage socio-economic crises.
 As a starting point, we are investigating whether complexity modelling tools that have been successful in the natural sciences can be applied to complex socio-economic systems.

-Understanding the complexity of economic systems requires drawing on a wide range of disciplines including not only economics but also for example psychology, sociology, physics and computational science.
+Understanding the complexity of economic systems requires drawing on a wide range of disciplines including not only economics but also, for instance, psychology, sociology, physics and computational science.